misheMatcha/NooksBrainGames/README.md

 ![Screen Shot 2020-11-01 at 5 37 28 PM](https://user-images.githubusercontent.com/52799217/97821914-eccd8300-1c68-11eb-8002-c6b13f421dea.png)

 # Getting Started
-To get started, open the client folder and run _**yarn start**_.
+To get started, clone the repo onto your computer.
+Open the client folder and run _**yarn start**_.
 Then in your browser open http://localhost:3000 to view Nooks Brain Games.

 # Highlights
 * Calculate the current rounds score by taking a specific section of an array